openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

     - `openwisp-controller #606 : [feature] Authorize member in ZeroTier network when a new device is added <https://github.com/openwisp/openwisp-controller/issues/606>`_
     - `openwisp-controller #605 : [feature] Allow managing ZeroTier networks from OpenWISP <https://github.com/openwisp/openwisp-controller/issues/605>`_

-- Add a parser for `OpenWISP Network Topology <https://github.com/openwisp/openwisp-network-topology#openwisp-network-topology>`_ that can parse ZeroTier peer information.
+- Add a parser in `OpenWISP Network Topology <https://github.com/openwisp/openwisp-network-topology#openwisp-network-topology>`_ that can parse ZeroTier peer information.

   - Write documentation for using this parser to generate topology